 These were the ingredients I discovered on my journey with a seniors team:

 Ingredient one: listen.

 I was the one on the listening end.
 Most of the time.
 Better even if you can actively listen.

 Listening led to a simple acknowledgement: I am younger.
 Their experience in all their fields of expertise exceeds mine by numbers and value.

 We agreed on borderlines: I know a thing-or-two about project management; they know one hundred-or-two about the fields they are experts in.

 Ingredient four: assertiveness.

-Listening, acknowledging, borderlines led to assertiveness.
+Listening, acknowledging and border lines led to assertiveness.
 “You are assertive.
-I have to give you that” coming from a senior customs officer working around the world was a feedback I trusted.
+I have to give you that” coming from a senior officer who worked around the world was a feedback I trusted.
 Assertiveness offers a great anchor.
 Especially when borders are crossed and a patronising tone wants to make an entrance (from both sides).
 It’s tough, but manageable.
 The benefits are higher and long-lasting when you stay calm and positive.